-Whenever either an optical filter's UA number or its active Filter Bank Number is changed, the same values are automatically read into Block 2 of the Source Memory.
+Whenever the optical filter's active Filter Bank Number is changed, the same values are automatically read into Block 2 of the Source Memory.

 Block 3 - Other Set-up Parameters:

 The active set-up values are those values, which are underlined by a cursor on the display screen of the Monitor when it is operated in Set-Up mode.